Discover Types of Hats for Every Lifestyle

 Synthetic Materials

 Synthetic materials provide a wider range of uses and can be made to better fit a wide range of situations.
-They are particularly useful for athletes because they tend to be more breathable while being formfitting.
-That means that a breeze or active day won’t cause the hat to come off.
+They are particularly useful for athletes because they tend to be more breathable while being form-fitting.
+That means that a breeze or active day will not cause the hat to come off.

 Choosing the Right Hat for Your Head Size and Face Shape

-When it comes to striking the right look with a hat, it’s important to consider your facial shape.
+When it comes to striking the right look with a hat, it is important to consider your facial shape.
 You want the hat to highlight your features and complement the shape.

 The first consideration is the size of your head.
 Certain styles are better suited to smaller heads:

-• Beanies fit snugly on the smaller head, so you don’t have to worry about the cold getting into empty spaces.
+• Beanies fit snugly on the smaller head, so you do not have to worry about the cold getting into empty spaces.
 They are fairly popular and tend to go with most outfits.
-Unless it’s a warmer part of the year, they are a great addition to your wardrobe.

-• Short-brimmed hats are another good hat for smaller heads, mostly because they are stylish without making your head look abnormally small.
+• Short-brimmed hats are stylish without making your head look abnormally small.
 They are simple, yet elegant.

-• Apple hats and Newsboy caps are great choices because they are close-fitting, so they do not dwarf your head.
-They also tend to complement facial features as they draw the eye down instead of to the hat itself.
+• Apple hats and Newsboy caps are close-fitting, so they do not dwarf your head.
+They draw the eye down to your features rather than to the hat itself.

 • Wide-brimmed hats can make your head look smaller because they expand so much further from your head.
 They also add a look of confidence because they are associated with people who are more relaxed.

-• Ball caps are incredibly easy to adjust, making them a great cap for a larger head.
-You don’t have to try the cap on because you can adjust it to be more comfortable.
+• Ball caps are easy to adjust, making them a practical choice for a larger head without needing to try before buying.

-Finding the right hat for your facial shape is usually a much better way of determining which types best complement your face:
+Finding the right hat for your facial shape is usually the most reliable way to choose a flattering style:

 Think of hats as a walking billboard advertising your brand.